xscriptorcode/art/basics/linux/desktop/README.md

     * Bluetooth Quick Connect
 * Installs additional tools: gnome-tweaks, dconf-editor

+### Note: If any extensions fail to install automatically, you can find and install them manually using the Extension Manager.

 ## Instructions:
 * 1. You can copy and paste the following into your terminal: